 Grieving in Christ: Memorials and Trisagia after the Funeral

 Usually, memorials are held on the 40th day, 3rd month, 6th month, 9th month, and 1 year after the passing of a loved one.
 After the 1-year memorial, families should do a memorial every year on the anniversary of a loved one's death at the Church.
 While some people maintain memorials should only be done on odd-numbered years, this is not the practice of the Orthodox Church.

 Prayers are offered at Church with kollyva and prosforo, which can be prepared by our Philoptochos Society, along with prayers at the cemetery (if requested by the family).
 Families can bring their own kollyva and prosforo if they wish.

 Funerals are not permitted for anyone who is not an Orthodox Christian in good standing.
 This includes people who were never Orthodox (but might be married to an Orthodox Christian), or those who have left the Church (they joined another faith during their life and never repented, they were not married in the Church, etc.).
 This is a way the Church respects the free will of the person who has chosen to not live in accordance with the Faith.
 Please speak with Father for more information.

 Burial vs. Cremation

 The Orthodox Church has always practiced burial for all its believers.
 Cremation is not allowed, since our body is "the temple of the Holy Spirit" (1 Corinthians 6:19).
 As we would honour a church building, so too we honour our bodies with an Orthodox Christian burial.
-Jesus Christ could have been cremated, but showed us the path of burial.
+Most importantly, Jesus Christ could have been cremated, but showed us the path of burial before His resurrection.